simohrir/PIC18F4550-Data-Logger/README.md

 - When the interrupt occurs, the microcontroller:
   - Reads the current temperature value
-  - Retrieves the timestamp from the DS3232
+  - Send info via UART (time/date/temp) with a baud rate of [9600bps].
-  - Stores the temperature and time data into the EEPROM
+  - Stores the temperature and time into the EEPROM

 - A user-triggered interrupt is implemented to retrieve logged data
-  Upon interrupt activation, the microcontroller accesses the EEPROM, extracts the temperature records stored over the last 60 minutes, and sends the data through UART for external display or logging
+  Upon interrupt activation, the microcontroller accesses the EEPROM, extracts the temperature records stored over the last 60 minutes, and sends the data through UART [9600bps] for external display or logging